 During your third year, the emphasis will be on training to become a manager and educator, rather than on simply providing patient care.
 You’ll oversee and assist junior residents and students in the inpatient and outpatient settings, providing guidance and supervision.
 Team management, in conjunction with our attending faculty members, will become a major role you’ll take on this year.

 You’ll also have ample opportunities for elective rotations in subspecialty areas of interest.
 Throughout your residency program, you’ll have a chance to work with community agencies that provide services to children.
-You’ll receive wide-ranging experience in developmental and behavioral pediatrics, as well as the evaluation and treatment of victims of child abuse.
+You’ll receive wide-ranging experience in developmental and behavioral pediatrics, as well as the evaluation and treatment of victims of child abuse through the Child Advocacy Center.

 A Day in the Life of a Pediatric Resident